arcus-azure/arcus.messaging/docs/versioned_docs/version-v1.3.0/02-Features/02-message-handling/01-service-bus.md

 > 💡 We support **connection strings that are scoped on the Service Bus namespace and entity** allowing you to choose the required security model for your applications.
 If you are using namespace-scoped connection strings you'll have to pass your queue/topic name as well.

+> ⚠ The order in which the message handlers are registered matters when a message is processed.
+If the first one can't handle the message, the second will be checked, and so forth.

 ### Filter messages based on message context
 When registering a new message handler, one can opt-in to add a filter on the message context which filters out messages that are not needed to be processed.